French at growing odds with U.S. despite Macron's 'BFF' tactics on Trump

 “Does it mean that we endorse or share the positions (of the U.S. administration)?” he said.
 “The answer is no.”

-(This version of the story corrects to make clear Le Drian foreign minister not defense minister).
+(This version of the story makes clear Le Drian is foreign, not defense, minister in bullet point)

 Writing by Luke Baker; Editing by William Maclean